Honolulu Affordable Housing FAQs

-- Resident of the State of Hawaii and currently resides in the State of Hawaii
+- Resident of the State of Hawaii and currently residing in the State of Hawaii.

-- Does not a majority interest (more than 50%) in a fee simple or leasehold property anywhere in the world
+- Does not own a majority interest in a fee simple or leasehold property anywhere in the world.

-- Has sufficient gross income to qualify for the loan necessary to finance the purchase
+- Has sufficient gross income to qualify for a loan to finance the purchase of a unit.

 What is the deposit required?